-The data in your Microsoft Excel spreadsheet may not always look the way you need.
-In this article, we’ll offer two easy Excel hacks that help you clean up messy data.
+The data in your Microsoft Excel spreadsheet may not always look the way you need, and a messy Excel spreadsheet will slow you down and cause frustration.
+Mastering the program's many shortcuts is one way to make your job easier and your work more efficient.
+In this article, we’ll offer two easy Excel hacks that walk you through how to clean up data in Excel.

 In the worksheet Fill Down, pictured in Figure 1, we list sales categories for four stores.
 We want to fill in the correct store in each row where a store is not listed.